RubixML/ML/docs/datasets/labeled.md

 public transformLabels(callable $fn) : self
 ```

-> **Note:** The callback function is given a label as its only argument and should return the transformed label as a continuous or categorical value.
+> **Note:** The callback function called for each individual label and should return the transformed label as a continuous or categorical value.

-**Examples**
+**Example**

 ```php
 $dataset->transformLabels('intval');